 3. Bifrost by Maxim AI

-Bifrost sets the performance benchmark for open-source gateways, adding only 11 microseconds latency while handling 5,000 requests per second.
-For ML teams with latency-sensitive real-time applications and no budget for managed services, Bifrost delivers enterprise-grade performance at zero licensing cost.
+Bifrost sets a performance benchmark for open-source gateways, with public benchmarks citing about 11 microseconds of overhead while handling high request volumes.
+For ML teams with latency-sensitive real-time applications and no budget for managed services, Bifrost offers a self-hosted path focused on speed and control.

 Technical Architecture